Read all the NICE guidelines for pancreatic cancer

 - pain

-- problems with diet, digestion and nutrition, including changes to appetite
+- problems with digestion and nutrition, including changes to appetite

 - anxiety and depression.

-4.2 People with pancreatic cancer and their families should be given information and support by the medical team, to help them manage the emotional impact of pancreatic cancer on their daily lives.
-This support should be tailored to their needs and the stage of their cancer, and should continue to be available throughout their care.
+4.2 People with pancreatic cancer and their families should be given information and support by the medical team.
+This support should help you manage the emotional impact of pancreatic cancer on your daily life.
+It should be tailored to your needs and the stage of your cancer, and should continue to be available throughout your care.

-4.3 NICE has made recommendations about providing information and support in its guidelines, Patient experience in adult NHS services: improving the experience of care for people using adult NHS services.
+4.3 NICE has made recommendations about providing information and support in its guidelines, Patient experience in adult NHS services